 The reason why HGH makes your nose grow is because it causes bone and tissue growth in the body; and the nose is made up of soft tissue.

-Based on the evidence it seems like Vin Diesel could well have been juicing.
+Based on the evidence it seems like Vin Diesel has been juicing.

 Vin looked dead honest when he said that he's never touched any type of steroid in his life…and I believe him.